 A Location is based on the cities, state and country of your visitors.

 Nr – New User

 Every time visitor comes, it sends a cookie and if the cookie is new it identifies it as a new user.

 Fr – Frequency and Reach

-It count the number of sessions and counts of the sessions based on frequency and reach
+It counts the number of sessions and counts of the sessions based on frequency and reach

 It is the time visitors spend on your site.
 For bloggers, this is an important factor for counting conversions and can be set as a goal in Google Analytics.

 T – Technology